s-johansson/monitoring-common-shell-library/FUNCREF.md

 Type: `int`

 0 on success, 1 on failure

-## 48. Function `has_param_default_value`
+## 48. Function `has_param_custom_value`

-returns 0, if the given parameter has been defined and consists of a default-value that is not empty.
+returns 0, if the given parameter has been defined and consists of a custom-value that is not empty.
 Otherwise it returns 1.

 ### 48a.
 Parameters